-Institute for Energy Solutions (IES) is a member institution of the Arizona Institute for Resilient Environments and Societies (AIRES).
+Institute for Energy Solutions (IES) is a member institution of the Arizona Institute for Resilience (AIR).
 IES provides a hub for cross-college energy science, policy and technology research and development, which benefits the public and enhances the land-grant mission of the University of Arizona.
 The Institute is a platform for energy experts, who work closely with industry, NGOs, government, and communities to address emerging energy challenges and opportunities.

 IES works to advance research, outreach and educational activities at the University of Arizona, focused on creating safe, resilient, and secure Energy Solutions.
 The institute builds on the success of the University of Arizona Renewable Energy Network (UAREN) to create an organization that expands the collaboration with others to respond to the deeply interrelated sustainability issues associated with the energy-water-food nexus and implements solutions that reach under-served populations on a regional scale.

-The IES team is organized around the promotion of four strategic funding initiatives:
+The IES team is organized around the promotion of the following initiatives:

 Additional strategic initiatives will be developed through faculty engagement and collaborations with Research, Innovation and Impact, industry partners, and stakeholders.